Williamsburg, Virginia: Government

 As a college town, Williamsburg's large student population has also resulted in a few conflicts with the city government.
 For example, in addressing concerns of property values and noise complaints near campus, the council has undertaken initiatives to reduce student off-campus residential presence in the city by instituting a maximum occupancy rule of three unrelated persons for single-family dwellings, as well as a plan to buy rental houses with taxpayer dollars and resell them with the stipulation that the new owners must occupy them.
 Until July 1, 2007, the voting registrar, David Andrews, had interpreted Virginia law to exclude a high percentage of students, arguing that students should be registered where their parents live.
 The new voter registrar, Win Sowder, said she is registering students as she would "any other resident of the city.
 If they're living in the dorms for eight months out of the year, and have an address located within the city limits on a Virginia driver's license, they're entitled to register to vote."

 In presidential elections, Williamsburg was a Republican-leaning city for most of the time from the 1950s to the 1980s.
 Between 1948 and 1988, it supported a Democratic presidential nominee only once, in Lyndon Johnson's 1964 landslide victory over Republican Barry Goldwater.
 This changed in the 1990s when Democrat Bill Clinton won Williamsburg in both of his presidential campaigns.
 Due in part to Green Party candidate Ralph Nader's strong showing as a left-wing protest candidate in the college town, Republican George W. Bush secured a very narrow plurality in 2000.

 Democrat John Kerry won the city by a single-digit margin over Bush in 2004.
 In the elections since then, Williamsburg has swung heavily to the Democrats, and has become one of the most Democratic areas of Hampton Roads and Virginia.
 Democrat Barack Obama swept Williamsburg by 29-point margins in both the 2008 and 2012 elections.
 In the 2016 election, Democrat Hillary Clinton beat Republican Donald Trump in Williamsburg by 45 points.
 Trump won 25% of the vote, the worst showing for a Republican in the city in over a century.
-Four years later, the city gave an equally massive victory to Joe Biden, who carried the county with 69% of the vote, the best showing for a Democrat since Franklin D. Roosevelt.
-The city swung even further to the left in 2024, defying national trends, giving Kamala Harris over 71% of the vote.
+Joe Biden carried the city with nearly 70% of the vote in 2020.
+Kamala Harris won over 71% of the vote in 2024.